shitalbk/Java/Readme.md

 # java
-This is m Java practice programs.
+This is my Java practice programs.
+Just keep on practicing =D ...